Constantine (film): Plot

 With the help of witch doctor Papa Midnite, Constantine induces visions to locate Angela at the psychiatric hospital.
 Alongside his apprentice, Chas Kramer, Constantine arms himself and assaults the building, battling through hordes of demons to Angela.
 Constantine and Chas seemingly exorcise Mammon from her, but Chas is killed by the unseen force, revealed to be Gabriel.
 Resentful at God's favoritism for humanity and forgiveness for even the most wicked, Gabriel intends to unleash Hell on Earth so that those who survive will become truly worthy of His love.
 Gabriel tosses Constantine away and prepares to stab Angela with the spear tip to unleash Mammon.

 Desperate, Constantine commits suicide by slitting his wrists, knowing that Lucifer will personally come to collect him.
-Time pauses and Constantine convinces Lucifer to intervene and stop Mammon.
-Gabriel attempts to smite Lucifer, but is unable to, as Gabriel no longer has God's favor.
-Lucifer burns Gabriel's wings away while also banishing Mammon back to Hell.
+Time pauses, and Constantine convinces Lucifer to intervene and stop Mammon.
+After banishing his son back to Hell, Lucifer destroys Gabriel's wings.
 He then reluctantly offers to restore Constantine to life for his assistance.
 Constantine instead asks that Isabel be sent to Heaven.
 Lucifer releases Isabel and starts dragging Constantine to Hell, but Constantine begins ascending to Heaven for his selfless sacrifice.
 Infuriated, Lucifer restores Constantine to life and removes his cancer, believing that, in time, Constantine will prove he belongs in Hell.
 Constantine punches the now-mortal Gabriel before leaving and entrusts Angela with securing the spear tip.

 In a post-credits scene, Constantine visits Chas's grave and witnesses him in an angelic form.